Deploy on Kubernetes with Docker Desktop

 .

-When Kubernetes is turned on and running, an additional status bar in the Docker Dashboard footer and Docker menu displays.
+When Kubernetes is enabled, its status is displayed in the Docker Desktop Dashboard footer and the Docker menu.

 at /usr/local/bin/kubectl